Malaysia seeks to suspend bauxite mining after environmental scare -cabinet source

-KUALA LUMPUR (Reuters) - Malaysia is pushing to suspend bauxite mining due to concerns about its impact on the environment, a cabinet source said on Saturday, threatening to interrupt supply of the aluminum-making ingredient to China.
+KUALA LUMPUR, Jan 2 (Reuters) - Malaysia is pushing to suspend bauxite mining due to concerns about its impact on the environment, a cabinet source said on Saturday, threatening to interrupt supply of the aluminium-making ingredient to China.

 The largely unregulated industry has grown rapidly in the last two years to meet Chinese demand.
 Bauxite mining was blamed for turning the waters red on a stretch of coastline and surrounding rivers in eastern peninsula Malaysia after two days of heavy rain earlier this week.